 - Check what’s going on in your country.
 Check the home page of Kickstarter from your computer.
 Usually when the campaign is running, the media and bloggers in your country will be more open to talking about you.
 Ego Smart Mouse gets coverage every time he plays the “Brilliant young Italian forced to emigrate to raise funds” card.
 (I should not say that Italian media loves to complain about their country … but actually I just did).
 Check other countries where you have contacts.

 - Check what’s going on in other countries you can connect with.
 One of the startups I have invested in has two founders and one is Russian.
 Although they don’t live in Russia clearly they can contact the Russian media more easily than in other countries.
 Don’t ask your mother or young brother to do it.
 You need to see for yourself.
 Hide your IP and pretend to be Russian (or Spanish or wherever you have connections) and see if the home page is different.
 Note that you are not doing anything wrong.
 You are not hiding your identity to spam people or to post fake comments (a strategy that I personally dislike, although many use it).
 It’s just marketing analysis.

 - Check what’s going on in the US and UK.
-Again hide your IP (sorry for the recurrent link, I swear I don’t make money with affiliate links.
-When there is a commission it goes to the young startups).
+Again hide your IP.
 See what the competition is.
 US customers are usually more numerous and more open to joining innovative projects, but the competition can be tougher in the US.